 A peer-to-peer (P2P) network is a computer network that does not have fixed clients and servers but a number of peer nodes that function as both clients and servers to the other nodes in the network.
 Although in general any networking technology that uses this model can be considered as P2P, such as the NNTP protocol used for transferring Usenet news or a wireless ad hoc network, the term is most frequently used to refer to file sharing networks over the Internet, such as Gnutella, FastTrack, and Napster.
-In this paper, we also focus on P2P file sharing systems and use the term "P2P" mostly to refer to this particular application of the more general concept.
+We also focus on this particular application of the more general P2P concept in this paper and use the term to refer to P2P file sharing systems unless otherwise is stated.

 By the nature of its architecture, a P2P file sharing system provides an open, unrestricted environment for content sharing.
-However, this openness also makes it an ideal environment for attackers to spread malicious content such as the VBS.Gnutella worm [11].
+This openness of a P2P network also makes it an ideal environment for attackers to spread malicious content, such as the VBS.Gnutella worm [14].

-Reputation-based systems are used to establish trust among members of on-line communities where parties with no prior knowledge of each other use the feedback from their peers to assess the trustworthiness of the peers in the community [10].
-One well-known such system is the rating scheme used by the eBay on-line auction site [6].
-In this paper, we propose a reputation-based, distributed trust architecture for P2P networks to identify malicious peers and to prevent the spreading of malicious content.
-The protocol is based on the queryresponse architecture of the first generation P2P networks and is suitable for operation in a Gnutella- or Kazaa-like system.
+Reputation-based systems are used to establish trust among members of on-line communities where parties with no prior knowledge of each other use the feedback from their peers to assess the trustworthiness of members of the community [13].
+One well-known such system is the rating scheme used by the eBay on-line auction site [8].

+In this paper, we propose a reputation-based distributed trust architecture for P2P networks to identify malicious peers and to prevent the spread of malicious content.
+The protocol is based on the query-response architecture of the first generation P2P networks and is suitable for operation in a Gnutella- or Kazaa-like system.
+The design is simple and intuitive and, as the simulation results show, it can be highly effective in preventing the malicious content.

-The protocol we propose is described in Section 2.
-The rationale for its design is discussed in Section 3.
-Security extensions on the basic protocol are discussed in Section 4.
-Results of the simulation experiments testing the protocol's effectiveness are presented in Section 5.
-Earlier protocols with a similar scope and their differences from our proposal are discussed in Section 6.
-Section 7 concludes the paper with a discussion of the future work necessary for a practical deployment.
+The rest of this paper is organized as follows: In Section 2, we describe the protocol in its basic form.
+The rationale for its design is presented in Section 3, and the security extensions on the basic protocol are discussed in Section 4.
+Results of the simulation experiments which test the protocol's effectiveness are presented in Section 5.
+Section 6 reviews the related earlier work in comparison to our proposal.
+Section 7 concludes the paper with a discussion of the future work necessary for a practical deployment of the proposed protocol.